Colon Cancer

 Treatment

 In almost all cases of colon cancer, surgery is required, though chemotherapy and radiation treatments may also be employed.
-If colon cancer is detected and treated in its early stages, between 80 and 90 percent of colorectal cancer patients recover, while this recovery rate drops to less than 50 percent if rectal or colon cancer is not diagnosed until its later stages.
+The operation to remove the cancer can be performed laparoscopically, or using a surgical robot (also know as robotic surgery), or with a longer, open incision.
+If colon cancer is detected and treated in its early stages, between 80 and 90 percent of colorectal cancer patients recover.
+The cure rate drops to less than 50 percent if rectal or colon cancer is not diagnosed until its later stages.

 Because people who have colon cancer may develop the disease a second time, it’s important to maintain regular screenings and checkups.
 You should contact your colorectal specialist immediately if you experience any health issues or worsening symptoms between checkups.
 Due to the fact that colon cancer is often hereditary, screening of family members is also prudent if you have been diagnosed with colon cancer.